Walnuts for cholesterol, heart health, and more

-Other nuts mostly contain monounsaturated fatty acids, but walnuts are primarily composed of polyunsaturated fatty acids (PUFA) and contain significant amounts of alpha-linolenic acid (ALA), the plant-based source of omega-3 fatty acid.
+Many nuts mostly contain monounsaturated fatty acids (MUFAs), but walnuts mainly consist of polyunsaturated fatty acids (PUFAs).
+They also contain significant amounts of alpha-linolenic acid (ALA), the plant-based source of omega-3 fatty acid.

-Walnuts are also rich in other nutrients, such as folate, which helps reduce the risk of central nervous system defects in unborn babies, and vitamin E, which helps form hemoglobin, the protein that carries oxygen in the blood.
+Walnuts are rich in other nutrients too, such as folate and vitamin E. Folate helps reduce the risk of central nervous system defects in unborn babies.
+Vitamin E helps to form hemoglobin, the protein that carries oxygen in the blood.

 Walnuts, cholesterol, and heart health

 Walnut oil and walnuts may offer benefits for cholesterol levels, heart health, and other aspects of health.

 According to the Centers for Disease Control and Prevention (CDC), nearly 1 in 3 people in the United States have high overall levels of cholesterol in their blood.

 In 2016, scientists presenting at the Experimental Biology 2016 meeting in San Diego, CA, noted that eating walnuts every day may have a positive impact on cholesterol levels, without increasing body weight.

 The researchers studied data for 514 older adults, with an average age of 69 years, who were participating in the Walnuts and Healthy Aging (WAHA) study.